hetavi2404/portfolio/README.md

-# Hetavi Makwana — Personal Portfolio
+# Hetavi Makwana — Portfolio

 Welcome to the source code of my personal portfolio website!
 This project was built from scratch using only HTML and CSS (no frameworks), just vibes and a bit of chaos.